-Prior to becoming a CMIT, you will gain a comprehensive understanding of the foundations of Construction Management through self-study and an assessment of your comprehension of CMAA’s Capstone publication, A History of the Practices and Procedures of Construction Management.
+Prior to becoming a CMIT, you will gain a comprehensive understanding of Construction Management, through self-study and an assessment of your comprehension of CMAA’s Capstone publication, A History of the Practices and Procedures of Construction Management.

-You will be entitled to use the industry-recognized designation CMIT following your name and will continue to do so with annual renewal of your enrollment in the program.
+As a CMIT, you will be entitled to use the industry-recognized designation "CMIT", following your name and will continue to do so with annual renewal of your enrollment in the program.
 You will receive a discounted CMAA Membership, providing access to information and special pricing on products, events, workshops, webinars and networking opportunities.
 Along with the designation and discounted membership, you receive access to our CMpat Portal.

 How does the CMIT program work?